New Work, Recycled Graphics

 - Final Fantasy XIV recycles a lot of monster models from Final Fantasy XI (both being MMORPGs) with the textures and shading given a small upgrade.
 The two games are not related to each other.

 - Just a Cleric is made on the same engine as Weebish Mines and reuses certain graphics and enemies from that game.

 - The Borderlands series has reused a number of assets since its inception.
 The most prominent examples are the containers that litter the landscapes of Pandora and Elpis, but a few enemies here and there have also been ported over with minimal changes, if any.
 Borderlands: The Pre-Sequel! even recycles the interface from Borderlands 2, with only a few modifications; the weapon system was also copied over more or less intact, including most legendary weapons.

-- Kingdom Hearts: 358/2 Days: The FMV cutscenes reuse models from Kingdom Hearts II, and a couple cutscenes are actually ripped directly from that game.
+- Kingdom Hearts: 358/2 Days has a number of FMV cutscenes which reuse models from Kingdom Hearts II, and a couple of cutscenes are actually ripped directly from that game.
 Many of the level maps are also taken directly from either Kingdom Hearts II or the original Kingdom Hearts, though with lower texture resolution to fit on a handheld and new doorways leading into previously-unseen areas.

 - The Neptunia series is infamous for this, as it tends to add a minuscule amount of content to each new game that isn't just recycled from old ones, from the enemies down to the music.
 If you look at the earlier games and then at the modern ones, a lot of the content is still present and unchanged.